 Born and raised in Texas, Luttrell and his twin brother, Morgan, attended Sam Houston State University.
 They began training for the SEALs at age 14 with former United States Army soldier, Billy Shelton, who lived nearby.
 As kids they loved to hunt and fish and wrestle alligators!
-Marcus began his martial arts training working his way to 5th degree black belt in Jui Jitsu.
+Martial arts training has been an important role in Marcus’ life from the time he was a child.

 Luttrell joined the United States Navy in March 1999.
 He began Basic Underwater Demolition/SEAL (BUD/S) training with Class 226 in Coronado, California.
 He graduated with Class 228 after suffering a fractured femur early in his training.
 Marcus graduated 18 Delta in 2001, making him a team Medic.

 On June 28, 2005, Luttrell and SEAL Team 10 were assigned to a mission to kill or capture Ahmad Shah (nom de guerre Mohammad Ismail), a high-ranking Taliban leader responsible for killings in eastern Afghanistan and the Hindu-Kush mountains.